feathersui/feathersui-website/learn/as3-starling/cookbook/item-renderer-stop-scrolling.md

 ---
-title: How to prevent a List from scrolling when a child of a custom item renderer is touched (Starling version)
+title: How to prevent a List from scrolling when a child of a custom item renderer is touched (AS3/Starling version)
 layout: "docs.html"
 ---